2020 Summer Undergraduate Research Program (SURP)

 Purpose: The intent of the undergraduate summer research program in Chemistry and Physics is to give our majors an intense research experience while stimulating and enhancing research at UTC.
 The research groups will consist of pairings of one major with one faculty member.
 Projects originated by the faculty member of each of these research teams will be pursued.
 Research skills will be developed as progress toward experimental objectives is made.

-Format: Students will receive a $4000 stipend for ten weeks of full time participation during the Summer of 2019.
+Format: Students will receive a $4000 stipend for ten weeks of full time participation during the Summer of 2020.
 Individual research teams will have some flexibility in scheduling this activity.
 Periodic group meetings of participants will be held throughout the summer.
 Furthermore, the student researchers are expected to give two presentations.
 The first presentation will involve a brief 5 minute introduction to the project, and the second presentation will be at the conclusion of the 10 week program where final results will be presented.
-Formal written reports will be submitted by students at the end of the summer.
-It is expected that the Spring and Fall of 2018 will allow time for preparation for and continuation of research.
+Formal written reports should be submitted by students.
+It is expected that the Spring 2019 and Fall of 2020 will allow time for preparation for and continuation of research.
 Students and faculty will participate in URP sponsored activities throughout the 10 weeks.

 Eligibility: All UTC chemistry and physics majors are encouraged to apply but preference shall be given to students who are rising seniors in the department and have completed at least 24 hours in their major.
 Grades, interest in the major and the judgment of the participating faculty, who will form the selection committee, shall be considered.
 Student research interests will also be used as a criterion for selection and for matching students to projects.
 Applications from women, minority, and physically handicapped students are strongly encouraged.